-So, if you have a look at the figure above you would visually understand how efficient Wal-Mart asset utilization is.
+So, if you have a look at the figure above, you will visually understand how efficient Wal-Mart asset utilization is.
 The revenue is more than double of what assets they have.

-To calculate asset turnover ratio, you need to find out the total revenue (the total sales or you can take the average of the sales figure at the beginning of the year and at the end of the year) and then divide it with total assets (or else you can take the average figure at the beginning of the year and at the end of the year).
+To calculate the asset turnover ratio, you need to find out the total revenue (the total sales, or you can take the average of the sales figure at the beginning of the year and the end of the year) and then divide it with total assets (or else you can take the average figure at the beginning of the year and the end of the year).

 Asset Turnover Ratio Formula = Sales / Average Assets

-Now there are few things you should know before we can go to the interpretation of the ratio.
+There are a few things you should know before we can go to the interpretation of the ratio.

-When you calculate a ratio using “Sales”, it usually means “Net Sales” and not “Gross Sales”.
-This “Net Sales” come in the Income statement and it is called “operating revenues” for the company for selling its products or rendering any services.
-If you have been given a figure of “Gross Sales” and you need to find out “Net Sales”, look for any “Sales Discount” or “Sales Returns”.
-If you deduct the “Sales Discounts / Returns” from the “Gross Sales”, you would get the figure of “Net Sales”.
+When you calculate a ratio using “Sales,” it usually means “Net Sales” and not “Gross SalesGross SalesGross Sales, also called Top-Line Sales of a Company, refers to the total sales amount earned over a given period, excluding returns, allowances, rebates, & any other discount. .”
+This “Net Sales” comes in the Income statement, and it is called “operating revenues” for the company for selling its products or rendering any services.
+If you have been given a figure of “Gross Sales” and you need to find out “Net Sales,” look for any “Sales Discount” or “Sales Returns.”
+If you deduct the “Sales Discounts / Returns” from the “Gross Sales,” you would get the figure of “Net Sales.”

-This is a very important thing to consider as this will ultimately turn out to be what decision you would make about your company in the long run.
-Let’s interpret two options and let’s discuss these scenarios in detail.
+It is a very important thing to consider, as this will ultimately turn out to be your decision about your company in the long run.
+Let’s interpret two options and discuss these scenarios in detail.

-- If the asset turnover ratio is less than 1, then it’s not good for the company as the total assets aren’t able to produce enough revenue at the end of the year.
+- If the ratio is less than 1, then it’s not good for the company as the total assets cannot produce enough revenue at the end of the year.

 - But this is subject to an assumption.
-If the asset turnover ratio of the industry in which the company belongs is usually less than 0.5 in most of the cases and this company’s asset turnover ratio is 0.9, then this company is doing well irrespective of its lower asset turnover ratio.
+If the asset turnover of the industry in which the company belongs is less than 0.5 in most cases and this company’s ratio is 0.9.
+This company is doing well, irrespective of its lower asset turnover.

 If asset turnover ratio > 1

-- If asset turnover ratio is greater than 1, it’s always good.
-Because that means the company is able to generate enough revenue for itself.
+- If the ratio is greater than 1, it’s always good.
+Because that means the company can generate enough revenue for itself.

 - But this is subject to an exception.
-For example, let’s say the company belongs to a retail industry where the company keeps their total assets low and as a result, the average asset turnover ratio is always over 2 for most of the companies.
+For example, let’s say the company belongs to a retail industry where its total assets are kept low.
+As a result, most companies’ average ratio is always over 2.

-Here one thing every company should keep in mind.
-If they want to compare their asset turnover ratio with another company, it should do it with the companies in the same industry to understand their actual position.
+Here is one thing every company should keep in mind.
+If you want to compare the asset turnover with another company, it should be done with the companies in the same industry.